lunasec-io/lunasec/README.md

 - Browser build (concatenated into one file that's loaded into browser global namespace)

 ### /js/sdks/packages/secure-frame-iframe
 This holds the SDK frontend components which load into the iframe.
-What makes this secure is that it has very strict CSP and is only able to be invoked from an `<iframe>` context.
+This has a very strict CSP and is only able to be invoked from an `<iframe>` context.

 ## How to launch the cluster and get the app running